njwuenstel/EmailWebservice/README.md

 ### How to use our Email Webservice:
 - Two different URL path options
-	-one takes an arrary of recipients' address in string form -one takes an array of reciptient objects
+	- one takes an arrary of recipients' address in string form
+	- one takes an array of reciptient objects